ctggroup/BFA/README.md

 --M : No. of markers (required)
 --N : No. of individuals (required)
 --iter : No. of Gibbs sampling iterations (Default:100)
---num_feat : No. of estimated factors (Default:3)
+--burnin: No. burnin iterations (Default: 10) --num_feat : No. of estimated factors (Default:3)
 --input : input tag for genotype matrix file (required).
 The genotype matrix is assumed to have the suffix ".X" after the tag provided with input.
 --output : Results of the gibbs sampler are outputed using the tag provided here (Default:"BayesFactors_out").
 The program will create a folder with this tag and then output the estimated factors and scores in that folder for every Gibbs iteration.